March 19, 2021 Anti-Asian RACISM - We STAND IN SOLIDARITY

 Yes, we have seen lawlessness by some who have subverted the just and urgent cause of thousands of peaceful protestors for racial justice in cities throughout the world and some police who have engaged in brutality against peaceful protestors who have subverted the just and urgent cause of police reform; but we’ve also seen protestors of all races on a scale not seen in decades and some striking examples of law enforcement officers marching alongside the protestors and taking a knee in support of their cause.
 We’ve seen bipartisan support for fighting racial injustice in the aftermath of the killing of George Floyd from leaders like Governor Mike DeWine, President Barack Obama, President George W. Bush, and General Colin Powell.
 This does feel different.

 Our recent 2020 Commencement was already historic and memorable because of the backdrop of the global pandemic, but it was made even more so in the aftermath of George Floyd’s horrific death and the systemic racism it exposed.
 I hope and trust that this perfect storm of two pandemics will make our 2020 graduates and current students even more determined to pursue our mission of “living justice.”

 We charge them and each other to advocate for justice everywhere, to fight against injustice anywhere, and to help heal our nation.

 Statements & Messages

-Remarks by Cleveland-Marshall Law Alumni Association (CMLAA) President Darlene White, June 4, 2020 Installation Ceremony
+Remarks by Cleveland state university college of Law Alumni Association (CMLAA) President Darlene White, June 4, 2020 Installation Ceremony